 Visiting romantic places with your boyfriend will give you two long-lasting benefits: 1) wonderful romantic memories, and 2) a great excuse to get to know Boston better.

-If your boyfriend will be here for New Year's Eve, don't miss the fireworks over Boston Common at midnight - perfect way to celebrate the beginning of a new year of romance!
+If your boyfriend will be here for New Year's Eve, don't miss the fireworks at Copley Square at midnight - perfect way to celebrate the beginning of a new year of romance!

-Here are my suggestions about romantic places and things to do during the holiday season, plus plenty of other fun activities and events that will feel romantic when you're with someone special . . .
+The following list includes my favorite suggestions for romantic places and things to do during the holiday season, plus plenty of other fun activities and events that will feel romantic when you're with someone special.

 What's more magical than a skyscraper-top view of city lights, sparkling like diamonds in all directions?